naccdata/data-collection/docs/index.md

 This should generally not be done if the file is exported from an instrument such as for biomarker analysis.
 In this case, a separate manifest file should be used to avoid the metadata being deleted by exports from the instrument.

-> Data that is capture using REDCap can be handled in different ways
+> Data that is captured using REDCap can be handled in different ways.

 ## Data Submission